alienspaces/go-mud/README-HOWTOPLAY.md

 ### Equip, Stash and Drop Actions

+📝 _Partly Implemented_

-A character may `equip` or `stash` an object into their backpack that is in their current location.
-A character may also `equip` an object that has been stashed in their backback.
-Any item that is currently equipped where that item would normally be equipped will be stashed if there is enough room in the characters backpack or dropped if there is not.
-A character may `drop` any item that is equipped or stashed in their backpack.
+A character may `equip` an object that is stashed in their backpack or at the current location.
+Any item that is currently equipped where the newly equipped item would normally be equipped, will be automatically stashed if there is enough room in the character's backpack.
+If there is not enough room in a character's backback to stash an already equipped object, equipping the new object will fail.

+A character may `stash` an object that is currently equipped or at the character's current location into their backpack.
+If there is not enough room in a characters backback to stash an object, stashing the object will fail.

+A character may `drop` any item that is currently equipped or stashed in their backpack.
+If there is not enough room at the character's current location to drop the object, dropping the object will fail.

 **Syntax Examples:**